 - Rural Spanish-Speaking Clinics

 In rural medicine Family Medicine Physicians are an integral part of hospital medicine.
-They often cover the inpatient service, ED, and, of course, obstetrics.
+They often cover the inpatient service, ED, and obstetrics.
 It is not unheard of for the medical director of some small rural hospitals to be a Family Physician.

-The inpatient subinternship is a 2-week rotation, working as a member of the Family Medicine Inpatient Hospital Team.
-Students should expect a broad experience including rounding and shift transitions, medical / surgical floor care, and ICU exposure (placement of central lines, ventilator management, etc.) consistent with our program's emphasis on preparation for rural practice.
-While on service, students will function as much as possible as a first-year resident, which will include charting, patient presentations, and topic presentations.
+The inpatient subinternship is a 2-week rotation, working as a member of the Family Medicine Hospital Medicine Team.
+Students should expect a broad experience including rounding and shift transitions, medical / surgical floor care, and ICU exposure, which is consistent with our program's emphasis on preparation for rural practice.
+While on service, students will function as much as possible as a 1st-year resident, which will include charting, patient presentations, and topic presentations.

 The 2-week outpatient portion is at the Health West ISU Family Medicine Clinic.
 This provides a rich Community Health Center experience, which, in addition to excellent clinical care learning, can include obstetrics, nursing home care, sports medicine, infectious disease, off-site rural Spanish-speaking clinics, and other community sites.